penpot/penpot-mcp/README.md

 # The Penpot MCP Server

-This project enables LLMs to interact directly with Penpot design projects using the Model Context Protocol (MCP), building on Penpot's Plugin API to facilitate design data retrieval, modification, and creation.
+This project enables LLMs to interact directly with Penpot design projects using the model context protocol (MCP), building on Penpot's plugin API to facilitate design data retrieval, modification, and creation.